 This post contains affiliate links.
 Affiliate links means that sometimes if you click through to a website and register or purchase something, I may get a commission from that sale at no extra cost to you.
 For more information click here.

 I love bread.
 Always have, always will.
-I don’t care how much diet culture vilifies it, bread is an important staple of a balanced diet, providing us with complex carbohydrates, vitamin, minerals and fiber.
+I don’t care how much diet culture vilifies it, bread is an important staple of a balanced diet, providing us with complex carbohydrates, vitamins, minerals, and fiber.
 Plus, it’s satisfying and tastes amazing!
 In this post, I’ll walk you through using this food for the gods to make a simple yet divine Caprese Panini sandwich.
-Filled with bold Mediterranean flavors as well as nutrient packed veggies, it’s perfect for any meal, any time!
+Filled with bold Mediterranean flavors as well as nutrient-packed veggies, it’s perfect for any meal, any time!
 Did I mention it’s ready in 15 minutes?

 Best bread for Caprese Sandwich

-For this caprese sandwich recipe, I used artisanal panini bread from a friend of mine who has a bread making business.
-If you’re ever here in Puerto Rico, you have to try out Amasau, a bread artist dedicated to making artisan breads with sourdough.
+For this Caprese sandwich recipe, I used artisanal panini bread from a friend of mine who has a bread-making business.
+If you’re ever here in Puerto Rico, you have to try out Amasau, a bread artist dedicated to making artisan bread with sourdough.

-You can make this caprese panini with a wide variety of breads, from ciabatta to focaccia to sourdough, but I picked a baguette just because it’s shape lends itself well to slicing lengthwise, stuffing with the ingredients, grilling to perfection and cutting into individual portions.
+You can make this Caprese panini with a wide variety of bread, from ciabatta to focaccia to sourdough, but I picked a baguette just because its shape lends itself well to slicing lengthwise, stuffing with the ingredients, grilling to perfection, and cutting into individual portions.